Non-Homogeneous Haze Removal via Artificial Scene Prior and Bidimensional Graph Reasoning: Proposed Method

-Moreover, we apply $GF(\cdot)$ to get scene prior features by extracting the corresponding features from ${I}_{ams}$.
-Meanwhile, we incorporate it into ${F}_{hazy}$ to obtain the transformed features ${F}_{trans}$, which preserves the regions with important recovery information and filters extra noise, i.e.,
+where $m$ is the total number of artificial shots, ${S_{i}}|_{1\leq i\leq m}$ is the $i$-$th$ level artificial shot and $\circ$ denotes the concatenation operation.
+Moreover, we apply the gated fusion module ($GF$) to fuse scene prior features from these exposed images ${I}_{ams}$ and the input $I$.
+We acquire the transformed features ${F}_{trans}$, which preserves the regions with important recovery information and filters extra noise, i.e.,